 - If we actually do this, we begin to overcome vices and build virtues.

 - We cannot accomplish this without grace, which God gives us abundantly in the Sacraments.
 But unless we make the effort, this growth cannot occur.
 Thus, being “strong enough” to enter through the narrow gate of salvation means making the effort with the help of God’s grace.

-- The minimum struggle we must make encompasses the effort to avoid mortal sin and to obey the precept of the Church to “observe the days of fasting and abstinence established by the Church” (CCC 2043).
+- The minimum struggle we must make encompasses the effort to avoid mortal sin and to obey the precept of the Church (including the law to “observe the days of fasting and abstinence established by the Church”) (CCC 2043).

 - Ascesis is all about “mastery of the will over its acts” and “freedom of heart” (CCC 1734, 2043).